MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

     ```

 ## To configure permissions inheritance for the Web console

+The following steps are for configuring permission inheritance for the System Center 2016 - Operations Manager Web console.

 1. In Windows Explorer, navigate to the MonitoringView folder in the installation directory for the web console (by default, C:\Program Files\System Center 2016\Operations Manager\WebConsole\MonitoringView), right-click the TempImages folder, and click **Properties**.